Why Public Relations Matters

-Public relations measures and modifies public perception using professional principles that were developed by rivals Edward Bernays and Ivy Lee early in the 20th century.
+Public relations is more than a press release that begins with, “Acme Widgets is thrilled to announce.”
+Professional public relations measures and modifies public perception about events, goods, and services, using principles and guidelines first set forth by professional rivals Edward Bernays and Ivy Lee early in the 20th century.

-Bernays is credited for the media campaign that featured serving bacon alongside eggs, a coup for his pork processing clients that is now ingrained in our culture.
+Bernays is credited for the media campaign that introduced serving bacon alongside eggs, a coup for his pork processing clients who at the time were desperate for new markets, that is now ingrained in our culture.

 - brand development